Patient Advocacy Overview

+Created in collaboration with people living with a urea cycle disorder (UCD), their families, caregivers and healthcare professionals, UCD in Common offers supportive, educational and interactive resources.
 A website and Facebook page provide shareable videos and lifestyle tips as well as low-protein recipes for people living with a UCD who must restrict their protein intake because of its effect of elevating ammonia levels.

 CGD Connections is a community resource for people with chronic granulomatous disease (CGD), a rare disease affecting about 1 in every 200,000 people in the United States.
 Through a dedicated Facebook page, CGD Connections offers practical advice and helpful information about living with and managing CGD, as well as a place to share with others living with CGD.

 Cystinosis United is a community resource dedicated to helping people with cystinosis, a rare, genetic metabolic condition.
 Our website and Facebook page provide education about the disease as well as tips for living with cystinosis, including guides for talking with children, planning for school and college and more.
 The page also links the community to resources and events provided by leading cystinosis and rare disease advocacy organizations.